glenrynaldyhermanus/roomah_app/README.md

-# myapp
+# roomah

-A new Flutter project.
+A mobile app to manage all your household activities, from finances to notes, in one convenient place.

 ## Getting Started